 With Milan Design Week just around the corner, we’re taking a look at the furniture announcements we’ve received so far.
-Judging by what Sé, De Castelli, Moroso, Seletti and more have planned, there will be a burst of vibrant colour and luxurious finishes at the Salone del Mobile and beyond.
+What’s clear so far: there will be a burst of vibrant colour and luxurious finishes at the Salone del Mobile and beyond.
 Here are 10 new collections making their debuts.

 We have a deep appreciation for Ini Archibong’s embrace of soft, rounded forms and luxurious upholstery.
 The California-raised, Switzerland-based designer will return to the place where his career made a major leap last year – the Rossana Orlandi Gallery – to debut an extension to his Collection IV: Below the Heavens for the London-headquartered manufacturer Sé.
 Among the new additions are the Circe sofa, with its brass frame and velvet-upholstered seat, back and side cushions (top of article), and the majestic Atlas Dining Chair (above).